Artist Residencies

 2022-2023

-This year’s programming seeks to explore this idea of interconnectedness between our planet, our bodies, and ourselves through the practices of placemaking, performance, and creative justice.
-Of particular importance is the role of our bodies within environmental activism movements and notions of the self, which not only includes human bodies but more-than-human beings (water, plants, fungi, etc.).
+Our Planet, Ourselves sought to explore the idea of an interconnectedness between our planet, our bodies, and ourselves through the practices of placemaking, performance, and creative justice.
+A particular importance being the role of our bodies within environmental activism movements and notions of the self, which not only includes human bodies but more-than-human beings (water, plants, fungi, etc.).
 How do we think about environmental justice activism, and how may art function as a platform to advance notions of care and co-evolution?

 DEMOCRACY